christophrumpel/chatbot-php-boilerplate/readme.md

 ## Create a webhook for the messenger app

 On our PHP application we need to have a webhook.
 This means a public URL that Facebook can talk to.
-Every time the user writes a message inside the FB chat, FB will send to this URL which is the entrance to our PHP application.
-In this boilerplate, this is the index.php file.
+Every time the user writes a message inside the FB chat, FB will send it to this URL which is the entrance point to our PHP application.
+In this boilerplate it is the index.php file.

 So we need a public URL to the index.php file and there are two options here for you.

 ### Make it live

 If you got a server you can push your code there where you have public access to it.
-The URL then maybe looks like `http://yourserver.com/chatbot-php-boilerplate/`.
+The URL then maybe looks like `https://yourserver.com/chatbot-php-boilerplate/`.

 ### Do it locally

-For testing it is definitely easier when you don't have to push every change to test the code.
+For testing it is definitely easier when you don't have to push every change to a live server in order to test the code.
 This is why I use a local public URL.
 There are multiple services out there that generate a public URL to your local server.
 Checkout out [ngrok](https://www.sitepoint.com/use-ngrok-test-local-site/) or use [Laravel Valet Sharing](https://laravel.com/docs/5.2/valet#sharing-sites) which is my choice since I'm using Valet already.
 (Laravel Valet is using ngrok under the hood too)

 It doesn't matter how you do it, but you just need a public secured URL to the `index.php` file. (https!).
 This is my URL: `https://7def2gH4.ngrok.io`